ocadotechnology/bbq/SETUP.md

       dev_appserver.py app.yaml
       ```

-1. Local instance of App Engine application (with own queues, datastore) should be run.
-Check http://localhost:8000/
+1. Local instance of App Engine application (with own queues, datastore) should be running at: http://localhost:8080  You can also view admin server at: http://localhost:8000

 #### Running unit tests